 Current drugs against mycoses are toxic.
 We aim to develop a new class of antifungal agents that disarm the invasive forms of fungal cells instead of merely eradicating them.
 This has two advantages: The new compounds are less aggressive for the host and resistance development is reduced.

-The aim of this project is to develop a new and unique biological pharmaceutical drug, targeting a central mechanism in chronic inflammation (a monoclonal antibody directed towards the protein bile salt-stimulated lipase, BSSL) as an orphan drug for the more severe forms of Juvenile Idiopathic Arthritis (JIA), providing patients with an effective treatment alternative and with less adverse effects than the drugs used today.
+Lipum develops a biological pharmaceutical for a novel mechanism of action in the treatment of chronic inflammations.
+Essentially, the drug will be a monoclonal antibody directed towards the protein bile salt-stimulated lipase, BSSL.
+One indication is as an orphan drug for the more severe forms of Juvenile Idiopathic Arthritis (JIA), providing patients with an effective treatment alternative having less adverse effects than the drugs used today.

 Our project goals aim at increased survival, improved quality of life and less suffering for cancer patients.
 Our novel chemical entities (NCE) can prevent over-activation of certain signaling pathways and are based on existing pharmaceuticals that are well tolerable and easy to produce.
 This will be a first in class drug with little side effects (known drug class), addressing cancer induced cachexia and suppression of the immune system.